djradon/public-notes/prdct.dcat-data-catalog.md

 #### 	dcat:temporalResolution

 intended to provide a summary indication of the temporal resolution of the data distribution as a single value.
-More complex descriptions of various aspects of temporal precision, accuracy, resolution and other statistics can be provided using the Data Quality Vocabulary [VOCAB-DQV](https://www.w3.org/TR/vocab-dcat/#Property:dataset_distribution#bib-vocab-dqv) "Data on the Web Best Practices: Data Quality Vocabulary")\].
+More complex descriptions of various aspects of temporal precision, accuracy, resolution and other statistics can be provided using the Data Quality Vocabulary [VOCAB-DQV](https://www.w3.org/TR/vocab-dcat/#Property:dataset_distribution#bib-vocab-dqv) "Data on the Web Best Practices: Data Quality Vocabulary".

 #### prov:wasGeneratedBy